What services do you provide?

 What are some tips for drivers who are pulled over for a traffic violation (some do’s and don’ts) that can help to avoid conviction or to reduce charges?

 Do not acknowledge the reason the officer alleged you had committed.
 Be polite and cooperative.
 You need only provide your license and vehicle registration.
 You must step out if directed.
-But, do not say anything or perform any tests.
+However, do not say anything or perform any tests.
 Police are trained to gather information that will serve as evidence in the prosecutor’s case to convict you.
 The less you speak and the less information you give the officer, the better defense I’ll have for you in court.

 Do I really need a lawyer?